Last updated Mar. 13, 2023 by Charles Zemub

 It’s also a great way to earn money while working with people who need help which could make all the difference if you’re looking for a career path that impacts others’ lives while still affording you some financial security.

-Financial advisers are people who help clients manage their money and plan for their financial futures.
+Financial advisers help clients manage their money and plan for their financial futures.
 These experts use their education, training, and experience to guide clients through financial decisions like saving for retirement and investing in stocks.

 They can also advise you on insurance policies or how to manage a small business’s finances.

-To become a financial adviser, you need at least a bachelor’s degree in finance or business administration with an emphasis on personal finance (or related area).
+To become a financial adviser, you need at least a bachelor’s degree in finance or business administration, emphasizing personal finance (or related area).

 You may also be required to take exams that measure your knowledge of accounting principles and investment strategies.
 In addition, many states require some kind o licensing or certification from the Securities & Exchange Commission (SEC) before going into business as an independent adviser.